Strategy11/formidable-forms/readme.txt

 <a href="https://formidableforms.com/wordpress-not-sending-emails-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Read more about WordPress emails not sending</a> in our blog.

-= What types of WordPress forms can I build with Formidable? = The Formidable drag & drop form builder combined with our add-ons is the most powerful form maker plugin and advanced form builder plugin on the market.
+= What types of WordPress forms can I build with Formidable? = The Formidable drag & drop form builder combined with our add-ons is the most powerful form maker on the market.
 Here are some types of WordPress forms you can create:

-* Simple & Advanced Forms
 * Custom Contact Forms
 * Multi-Page Forms with progress bar
 * Dynamic Forms (where fields change based on user’s answers)